Jail & Prison Ministry

 Refugee Resettlement services available in throughout the Archdiocese with program headquarters in Cedar Rapids.

-- To learn more, contact:
+- To learn more, and for volunteering opportunities, contact:

 Lori Williams, Program Director, L.Williams@dbqarch.org.